 Planning and Development

 Planning and development includes all activities before any actual construction begins: public consultations; trail management agreements; fundraising; trail development plans; flagging and alignment; initial marketing; and other planning activities.
-It is estimated that Stage One will cost between $75,000 and $125,000, dependant on the division of labour ( consultants versus the use of volunteers ) and is currently ongoing.
+It is estimated that Stage One will cost between $75,000 and $125,000, depending on the division of labour (consultants versus the use of volunteers) and is currently ongoing.
 The Society has raised the necessary funds through private fundraising campaigns, corporate donations and grants from various levels of government.

 Construction involves the actual building of the trail and any associated infrastructure: parking facilities, signage, huts and tent sites, bathroom facilities.
-Costs associated with this stage will be captured in the Trail Construction Plan.
+Costs associated with this stage are captured in the Proposed Trail Development Plan.

 Trail maintenance is a critical activity and incurred costs depend largely on the initial quality of construction and volume of foot traffic.
-Other jurisdictions successfully maintain their trails by reinvesting income from fees and merchandising and we also plan to employ this model.
+Other jurisdictions successfully maintain their trails by reinvesting income from fees and merchandising and the Society also plans to employ this model.

-The Nova Scotia Department of Environemnt has prosuced a guide to building trails in wilderness areas entitled 10 Steps to Developing a Hiking Trail
+Nova Scotia Environment has produced a guide to building trails in wilderness areas entitled 10 Steps to Developing a Hiking Trail

 in a Wilderness Area.
-The tens steps are:
+The tens steps are summarised as:

 Step 8 – Enter into a trail management agreement